HenrikDA/blynk-server/README.md

     	hardware pm 1 in 13 out 9 out 8 in

 // TODO: take description about pin modes from Blynk Arduino library readme
+// TODO Describe separation with Zeroes in pinmode command

 In the example above, you set pin 1 and pin 8 to 'input’ PIN_MODE.
 This means this pins will read values from hardware (graph, display, etc).
 Pins 13 and 9 have 'output’ PIN_MODE.
 This means that these pins will we writable (button, slider).